plmaida/artificial_intelligence_assignments/README.md

 # artificial_intelligence_projects
-Repository for Artificial Intelligence projects
+Repository for Artificial Intelligence projects.

+Further information can be found in the respective folders.